josefadamcik/SofleKeyboard/docs/build_guide.md

 ![Step 7](images/build_guide/promicro.jpg )

 Prepare the Pro Micro.
 There are several ways how to do it.
 I have used rounded pin headers.
 A bit more information about [socketing of Pro Micro is on the sourcing parts page][sourcing].
+Keep in mind the orientation: the Pro Micro board should be mounted "bottom-up".
+Its clean side should be at the top, visible.
+The side with chips and other electronics should be at the bottom facing the main PCB.
+(This is different for version 2 where the above applies only to the pro micro on the left half.
+The right half has the pro micro mounted up-side up so it's mounted differently on each half).

 ![Step 8](images/build_guide/IMG_20191106_210048.jpg )